Digital Product Passports

 - Encrypt data during both storage and transfer.

-- Use Decentralized Identifiers (DIDs) to verify the identity of manufacturers, recyclers, and regulators.
+- Use Decentralised Identifiers (DIDs) to verify the identity of manufacturers, recyclers, and regulators.

 - Employ blockchain to record timestamped updates that cannot be altered later.